Wirth1337/MapaMozgu/00 - Dashboard/HOME.md

 # 🎯 Personal Dashboard

 > [!quote] Thought of the Day
-> "Life is what happens while you're busy making other plans." - John Lennon
+> "Life is what happens ." - John Lennon

 > [!warning] **Important Notice**
 > - This dashboard is just an example, which assumes notes that don't exist in your vault and the "Dataview" plugin.